 Figure A77 shows the monthly average planned and unplanned generator outage rates for the two most recent years (and annual averages for the last three years).
 Only full outages are included, so partial outages or deratings are not shown.
 The figure also distinguishes between short-term unplanned outages (lasting fewer than seven days) and long-term unplanned outages (seven days or longer).
-Additionally, the figure distinguishes between normal planned outages and short-notice planned outages that are scheduled within seven days of the actual start of the outage.
+Additionally, the figure distinguishes between normal planned outages and shortnotice planned outages that are scheduled within seven days of the actual start of the outage.
 Planned outages are often scheduled in low-load periods when economics are favorable for participants to perform maintenance, although short-notice planned outages and short-term unplanned outages are frequently the result of emergent operating problems.
-In this figure, we indicate that multiple outages shifted from the spring to the fall in response to COVID restrictions that occurred during the spring months.